USGS-R/hazardItems/README.md

 `saveTrack` allows a user to create or update the NHC NOAA hurricane track on the currently set endpoint.
 The details for controlling these layers are set in the hazardItems.yaml file.

+The hazardItems.yaml file copies itself to your working directory location and is used from there.
+For example, my machine copies the file to C:\Users\mhines\Documents\R\win-library\3.1\hazardItems\extdata on build.
+If I make any changes to the hazards.yaml file (changes to the track metadata or bounding box, for example) I would need to go remove the file from that working directory location before the `saveTrack()` command was used to make sure that the yaml contents are updated in my working directory when I build/reload the hazardItems package.

+The user can also store their active directory credentials in this file, if desired, so they do not need to re-enter them each time they run the `createStorm()` function.

 #Installation
 To install **hazardItems**